MischaLundberg/GetPheno/README.md

   --lowmem              Experimental! - This will devide the LPR file into groups of each 100.000 individuals, run the phenotype on them, save it to file and then run the nex 100k until the end.
 This will increase the runtime.
   --batchsize BATCHSIZE
                         Experimental! - This will set the batches (when --lowmem is set) to the desired value.
 Default: "100000"
+  --PSYK                Experimental! - To run only based on the PSYK diagnoses.
+  --LPR                 Experimental! - To run only based on the LPR diagnoses.
   --verbose             Verbose output

 ```